EOSC-Data-Commons/req-packager/design.md

 Subsequently, metadata verification and environment preparation occur for full dataset or notebook launches.
 This staged approach balances efficiency, responsiveness, and flexibility, ensuring that the VREs are only fully instantiated when necessary and with proper configuration.

+There are two divergence for how VRE allocate resources:

+1. VRE provide resources (CPU/GPU) themselves, this in relatively easy from ECD point of view because after dispatcher deligate the launch signal it become all VRE's responsibility to handle the further works.
+2. VRE callback EOSC for resources.
+It was mentioned that egi's resources should at certain point be able to be integrated and to be used by the WP7 partners.
+This require description on such VRE and on type of resources they can use.
+3. VRE callback other tool in the registry for resources.
+This might be out of scope but can be a useful case that tools not only the tool for data processing but can be resource tools that anounce to owning and providing computational resources.

 ## Components

 ### Component 001